julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_C01_HistoryOfEpidemics.md

 # Code

-I use `R`
+- I use `R`

-Instructions on setting up `R` for the course can be found in the GitHub repo
+- Instructions on setting up `R` for the course can be found in the GitHub repo
+- Some code is in the repo
+- For the epi side of things, a very useful open reference: [R for applied epidemiology and public health](https://epirhandbook.com/en/index.html)

 ---

-# Reading recommendations
+# Reading recommendations (math epi)

 The following are *my* favourite references: